cemalec/learn-ML-DL/resources/gitdoc.md

 A Clone is where you have proper duplication, and separation between, **two versions of a repository**.
 When one repository is amended, the new content must be actively copied to the other repository using a **push command**.
 And changes in the other repository are **fetched**.
 /---------------------------------

+### Git remove Forked Repo
+ - From my Git accout, goto forked repo to be removed.
+ - Next to name of repo - click on **Settings**
+ - Scroll all the way down to "Danger Zone" and select **Delte Repo**
+ - Go through security checks, retype password.
+ - Refresh repo list to verify that the forked repo is gone.